david-rockwood/fimpad/fimpad/library/FIMpad/FIMpad Tag Spec.md

 ## 6. Config Tags (Settings Presets)

 Config tags apply editor settings without running the model.
-They may be inline or multiline and are triggered when the caret is inside or adjacent to the tag and the user presses Ctrl+Enter.
+They may be inline or multiline and are triggered when the caret is inside or adjacent to the tag and the user generates.

 ### 6.1 Syntax